Simibrum/talking_text/README.md

 3. **Query Processing**:
    - The Flask app sends the user's question to Langchain.
-   - Langchain uses the vector store to retrieve relevant Bible passages and the OpenAI model to generate an answer.
+   - Langchain uses the vector store to retrieve relevant Bible/Quran passages and the OpenAI model to generate an answer.

 4. **Display Results**:
    - The answer and source documents are displayed on the web interface.